 July 4th Star Tray Supplies

-Once I figured out what I wanted to do I grabbed my craft paints and got busy.
-I taped the sides because I wasn’t sure what I wanted to do with the boarder but thinking I would keep it wood for a more rustic look.
-I painted the red first.
+Once I figured out what I was going to make I grabbed my craft paints and got busy.
+I taped the sides because I wasn’t sure if I was going to paint the entire tray.

-I wasn’t to particular with how I applied the paint, as you can see with how I start out the white.
+You don’t have to be too particular when applying the paint.
 I just wanted it to cover and I carefully painted the edges of the slats too.

-I gave it a coat of a deep blue and while that dried I got busy making my own stencil.
+The edges and top of the star were sanded to smooth them.
+I gave it a coat of a deep blue and while that dried I got busy making my stencil.

-It actually went really well.
+The process went really well.
 Since I used the wood burning tool which has a knife attachment, I didn’t have to press too hard into the plastic.
-But you can see below where I cut into the paper below.
-Some were a bit wonky but that will add to the character.
+You can see below where I cut into the paper below.
+Some were a bit wonky but no one will really see it.

 After I tested it out with the stencil pouncer on a paint stick and found my new stencil worked well I was ready for action.

-Actually, I took a few more minutes and made a plan for the best spacing.
-After that I was ready to go.
-Starting at the top I adjusted them slightly so the stars looked like those on our Flag.
-(And ya, nice paint under the fingernails 🙂 )
+Take a few minutes to plan for the best spacing before you begin to stencil.
+Starting at the top I moved the stencil so the stars looked like those on our US Flag. (good grief, nice paint under the fingernails 🙂 )

 This little bear I’ve had since my corporate work days.
 The company mascot was the California Grizzley so we all had some sort of bears at our desks.
-I had quite a few myself and I love this patriotic little guy 🙂
+I love this patriotic little guy 🙂

-I can never have too many little flags for the 4th, they look great in my grandma’s antique sugar shaker jar.
+You can never have too many little flags for the 4th.
+These look really great in my grandma’s antique sugar shaker jar.